-The Data Science Initiative at Brown offers a master's program that will prepare students from a wide range of disciplinary backgrounds for distinctive careers in Data Science.
-Rooted in a research collaboration among four very strong academic departments, the master's program will offer a rigorous, distinctive, and attractive education for people building careers in Data Science and/or in Big Data Management.
+The Data Science Initiative at Brown offers a master's program that prepares students from a wide range of disciplinary backgrounds for distinctive careers in Data Science.
+Rooted in a research collaboration among four very strong academic departments, the master's program offers a rigorous, distinctive, and attractive education for people building careers in Data Science and/or in Big Data Management.
 The program's main goal is to provide a fundamental understanding of the methods and algorithms of Data Science.
-Such an understanding will be achieved through a study of relevant topics in mathematics, statistics and computer science, including machine learning, data mining, security and privacy, visualization, and data management.
-The program will also provide experience in important, frontline data–science problems in a variety of fields, and introduce students to ethical and societal considerations surrounding data science and its applications.
+This is achieved through a study of relevant topics in mathematics, statistics and computer science, including machine learning, data mining, security and privacy, visualization, and data management.
+The program also provides experience in important, frontline data–science problems in a variety of fields and introduces students to ethical and societal considerations surrounding data science and its applications.

 The program's course structure, including the capstone experience, will ensure that the students meet the goals of acquiring and integrating foundational knowledge for data science, applying this understanding in relation to specific problems, and appreciating the broader ramifications of data–driven approaches to human activity.